 Set in a flat valley of the Central Mountain Range of Puerto Rico, Caguas is known as the “Heart of Creole Country.”
 There are numerous cultural attractions open on a daily basis which allow guests to learn about the history, the government, and the arts that have influenced this town.
 In order to spend some time on a beach, it will require a bit of a drive, but there is still plenty to keep you busy outdoors, from flourishing botanical gardens to a boardwalk on the river, and of course, trips into the mountains.

-You'll find a large selection of beaches to consider visiting, though each of them are found nearby.
-You can click on the name of the beach to read a detailed article concerning that beach.
+You'll find a large selection of beaches to consider visiting, though they are all located nearby.
+Just click on the name of the beach to get additional information concerning that individual beach.

-Assuming you like to learn about other people and places, you should consider visiting a museum while on vacation in Caguas.
+Assuming you like to learn about other people and places, you might enjoy visiting a museum during your time in Caguas.

 |Caguas Museum||(787) 653-8833 ext.
 1847||Aguas Buenas, 5.1 mi.
 West-Northwest of Central Caguas|